Dad jokes: a time-honored tradition carried out by corny folks worldwide. Who doesn't love the groans elicited by a mediocre wisecrack?

 A. Because then it would be a foot!

 Yes, friends ... this is the dad joke.
 Simple, timeless, and elegantly cringeworthy.
-In honor of Father’s Day this coming weekend, let’s take a look at some of the groaners told by the fathers of the tech industry.
+Let’s take a look at some of the groaners told by the fathers of the tech industry.

 1. STEVE JOBS